inisght-x-lab/MimiMania/README.md

 ![Version](https://img.shields.io/badge/version-6.0.0-blueviolet)
 ![License](https://img.shields.io/badge/license-MIT-green)

-This game was created for families who want to have fun with their children and make the most of every moment at home. **Mimi Mania** turns your tablet or laptop into a stage for creativity, laughter, and connection, encouraging body expression, teamwork, and unforgettable family moments.
+This game was created for families who want to have fun with their children and make the most of every moment at home. **Charades Challenge** turns your tablet or laptop into a stage for creativity, laughter, and connection, encouraging body expression, teamwork, and unforgettable family moments.

 ---